CHEE 400A/500A: Environmental Engineering Laboratory I

 CHEE 477R/577R: Microbiology for Engineers

 Principles of microbiology, including physiology, metabolism, genetics and ecology.
 Explores fundamental microbial processes and their environmental significance and application in environmental engineering.
-Lab is associated with lecture course to provide laboratory skills in basic and applied microbiology.
-Graduate-level requirements include oral reports.
+Graduate-level requirements include an oral report to the class based on a literature search.

 CHEE 478/578: Introduction to Hazardous Waste Management

 Management, planning, legal and engineering aspects of liquid and solid hazardous waste treatment and disposal.
-Graduate-level requirements include report on an in-depth review of interdisciplinary aspects of an existing project (with a non-UA engineer).
+Graduate-level requirements include additional homework problems, a term paper, and additional exam questions.

 CHEE 481A/581A: Engineering of Biological Processes